 1. In the Refrigerator

 The easiest way, but also the most time consuming, is to let the turkey sit in the refrigerator for a couple of days.
-The general rule of thumb: about five hours of thaw time per pound.
+The general rule of thumb is about five hours of thaw time per pound.

 If you’re short on time, place it in a large, leak-proof plastic bag and immerse the turkey completely in a cold-water bath and refresh the water every thirty minutes.
 For this method, it takes about an hour for every pound of turkey.
 (For example, if you have a ten-pound turkey, it will take ten hours.)

 Note: If the turkey is partially thawed, be sure to keep an eye on it and check for thawing as you go.
 After thawing, check turkey cavity and remove anything inside.